 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most basic type of filters.
-These filters do not usually enhance your home’s air quality; instead, they were created to protect the heating and air conditioning equipment from having larger contaminants enter the system and damage the pieces.
+The flat, fiberglass air filters are the most plain type of filters.
+These filters do not generally enhance your indoor air quality; instead, they were created to protect the heating and air conditioning equipment from having larger contaminants enter the system and damage the pieces.
 As a result, they can only remove less than 10% of your indoor air pollutants, but they are available for about $1 each.

 If you need help deciding which air filter is the best fit for you home, give D.A.
-Bennett Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.
+Bennett Service Experts a call today and we will walk you through your options to make the best decision for your family’s breathing air.